 Draft Simple Excel Model: FAIRtestModel.xlsx

-Statement The world financial system has but one value, to use the earth and human societies to use for maximizing the growing concentration if financial wealth, without any primary concern for the resulting depletion of natural capitals or disruption of human societies.
-To secure the wealth of nature and humanity we must then have fair Fiduciary Asset Investment Restraints to prevent the rapid decline of whole system value, and secure a good home for ourselves.
+Statement The world financial system has but one value, to use the earth and human societies to maximize the growth rate and concentration of financial wealth.
+That leaves out concern for the resulting matching degradation and disruption of natural capitals and human society.
+To secure the wealth of nature and humanity we must then have Fiduciary Asset Investment Restraint to prevent the rapid decline of whole system value, and secure a good home for ourselves.

-A portion of business or individual investment assets accumulated from profits (the part that grows exponentially) would be annually spent on qualified impact investments for relieving the excess burdens of compound investment.
-It’s actually a strategy first discussed by JM Keynes in Chapter 16 iii & iv of his General Theory.
-I’ve interpreted it as an “overflow valve” to relieve unhealthy burdens on the anthropic earth system to make the macro-economic effect understandable, dialing back extractive investment to relieve the whole economy’s pressure on all our cultural and planetary bounds.
+This is actually a strategy first discussed by JM Keynes in Chapter 16 iii & iv of his General Theory.
+I’ve interpreted it as an “overflow valve” for excess financial savings to relieve unhealthy burdens on the earth system, dialing back unsustainable extractive investment and relieving the whole economy’s pressure on all our cultural and planetary bounds.

 Need Even ignoring the COVID pandemic, the world faces a considerable growing plague of plagues from centuries of growth putting excessive demands on societies and the environment.
 A sobering list of The Top 100 World Crises Growing with Growth illustrates the problem.
 While mainstream finance is starting to recognize the need to not just maximize profits at any cost, so far that has largely been only to factoring the risks to ever-growing profits, not harm to our future.
 Since maximizing the compounding of profits seems to be the real problem, a new way to do it doesn’t really solve the core problem.
 It also ignores the very numerous other global crises threatening our future, exposing the grand “tragedy of the commons” of global overinvestment for which we are responsible.

 Is that partly a matter of the kind of investment we built civilization with?
 Of course.
-A tree can’t change its own trunk, roots, and branches though, only potentially reinforce some and shed others to halt destabilizing overgrowth, if it’s not too late.
-So we should expect a version of Fiduciary Duty for investors and businesses to make decisions to the best of their ability in both the near and distant common interests.
+A tree can’t change its own trunk, roots, and branches though, only slow the new branches to halt destabilizing overgrowth, if it’s not too late.
+So we should expect a natural Fiduciary Duty for investors and businesses to develop, to the best of their ability, and guided by the progress of the global crisis.
 That is a way for responsible investing to become universal without expecting investors and businesses making their decisions to understand all the up and downstream impacts on others or the system’s pressures on its whole range of planetary boundaries.
-In a way both forgiving and frustrating, the research on global measures of our economic impacts (Henshaw 2011 Systems Energy Assessment) strongly suggests that causation for whole system impacts is so widely distributed it’s generally necessary to consider them as equally distributed per share of the economy, like today’s nominal world CO2 Emissions of 0.26 kg (0.6 lb) attributed to every $ of GDP PPP.
+In a way, both forgiving and frustrating, the research on global measures of our economic impacts (Henshaw 2011 Systems Energy Assessment) strongly suggests that causation for whole system impacts is so widely distributed it’s generally necessary to consider them as equally distributed per share of the economy, like today’s nominal average CO2 Emissions of 0.26 kg (0.6 lb) attributed to every $ of GDP PPP.
 Understanding the CO2 has both historically and currently increased in lockstep with the world economy shows the real problem that forces us to remove the growth imperitive as part of responding to climate change.

 Once the world realizes that businesses and investors do really have a natural duty to steer the world economy in the common interest we’ll find more ways to do it.
-The physics of responding to natural limits (Fig 3) shows that early responses to natural growth limits don’t significantly delay the approach to the limit.
+The physics of responding to natural limits (Fig 4) shows that early responses to natural growth limits don’t significantly delay the approach to the limit.
 It is mainly delayed responses you need to worry about.
-FAIR principles, perhaps combined with other strategies for topping off excess financial savings, are today likely the only option for making that transition without major disruption.
+FAIR principles, perhaps combined with other strategies for topping off excess financial savings, are today likely the only option for making a transition to a thriving climax without major disruption.